Madame Tussauds: Expansion

 In 1926, Madame Tussauds became a limited company.
 In 1949, the company issued a First Mortgage Debenture Stock with Sir Arthur Marshall among the signatories.
 In the 1960s, Tussauds was looking to expand beyond the UK and in 1970 opened their first international exhibition in Amsterdam.
 In 1978, Madame Tussauds was acquired by S. Pearson and Son, now Pearson plc.
 The company had been seeking to expand beyond their own attractions before acquiring the group.
 Chessington Zoo (now Chessington World of Adventures) in southwest London was already owned by Pearson and it became a Tussauds attraction after the buyout.
 In 1989, the company opened Madame Tussaud's Rock Circus, an exhibition held at the London Pavilion celebrating the history of rock and pop music featuring its major figures recreated in wax.
 In 1997, the museum in London attracted 2.79 million visitors, more than the Tower of London.
 In 1999, the company opened its first US site in Las Vegas.
 Its success led the company to look for another exhibition location in the US, with the New York site opening the following year.
 In 1999, after being part of Pearson for twenty years, Charterhouse Development Capital acquired the group.
-The new company bought in new management and sought to increase profits whilst continuing the company's growth.
+The new company bought in new management and sought to increase profits while continuing the company's growth.
 In 2000, the London Eye launched, in which Tussauds had a 33% stake, and managed by Tussauds the site soon became one of the UK's most popular attractions.